-Our ancestors probably relied on the use of good tools to survive.
+Since the beginning of our genus Homo, our ancestors probably relied on the use of good tools to get food, protect against predators, and survive.
 Those with better tools had higher chances of survival and reproduction than others.
 In turn, better tools had those who could communicate better, learn from each other, and teach each other.
 The more people are networked together, living together or communicating with each other over long distances, the faster knowledge and technology is transmitted and improved.
 Improved technologies, in turn, have enabled better communication and networking between people.

 Thus, the (evolutionary) history of humanity is characterized by an ever faster increase in knowledge and innovation.
 Over the past 200 years, and especially over the past 50 years, we have seen an exponential increase in technological progress.